 A few weeks after his dismissal the company received a letter from a solicitor acting for the claimant claiming unfair dismissal and discrimination based on the fact of his medical condition, alleging that the employer had failed to take this into account.
-A letter was sent in reply to the claimant’s solicitor enclosing evidence of both the wrongful application and the company’s attempts to support him and the case was withdrawn within the week.
+A letter was sent in reply to the claimant’s solicitor enclosing evidence of both the wrongful health declaration and the company’s attempts to support him and the case was withdrawn within the week.

 Employers must be aware of the need to follow due process and to keep full records of everything that happens during that process.
 A manager of a company fired a member of staff for gross misconduct following allegations of theft.
 Within a month of the incident the manager left the company leaving behind no evidence of an investigation into the allegation and no records of any meetings or discussions.
 The member of staff filed for Unfair Dismissal and, whilst it was evident from speaking to other members of staff that the dismissed person probably did do as alleged, the company had no way to defend itself and lost the case.